A European Christmas market trip is a bucket list vacation for many–and for good reason!

 From Kim of The Adventure To Me

-Scotland is known for the cold weather, making it the perfect place to allow yourself to get fully into the Christmas spirit.
+Scotland is known for its cold weather, making it the perfect place to allow yourself to get fully into the Christmas spirit.

 Princes Street Gardens are overtaken by lights, rides, and an abundance of market stalls, from food to quirky popups, with the market being one of the biggest in the UK.